Day Seven: El Silencio Como Lugar

 This has been the week’s revelation: silence is alive.

 The sea rises and falls.
 Wind moves through the palm fronds in waves that sound like breathing.
 My own breath creates a gentle cadence if I stay still enough to notice.
 Even the light shifts in patterns that feel rhythmic, the slow arc of morning into afternoon into evening.
 Silence contains all of this motion.
-It is not static.
-It is not dead.
+It lives.
+It moves.
 It pulses with a life I had been too busy to perceive.

 Picard understood this.
 He wrote of the forest as a great reservoir of silence from which quiet trickles in a thin, slow stream, filling the air with its brightness.
 The image is precise: silence as source, as reservoir, as something that flows rather than simply exists.
 Here by the Sea of Cortez, the silence flows from the water, from the mountains, from the vast expanse of sky that has no interest in human schedules or human noise.